WHAT DOES A HEADSHOT COST?

 No. You don’t physical own the images.
 They exist as intellectual property with multiple possible tangible forms.
 As part of your portrait, you receive digital copies and own broad copyright usage rights.
 You are paying for the performance of a professional service plus the usage rights of the image(s) you receive.
 As the client, you receive prepped digital images which you can use in myriad ways.
 Every photograph delivered to a client as a final image receives necessary prep work.
 My professional reputation is protected by allowing only prepped and optimized photos to be released.
 I do not give out second-best, runners-up, or poor looking images that would damage my professional standing.
 To literally ‘own’ everything is called a ‘buy-out’, can cost $4,500 and up, and must be negotiated.

-They generally refer to several things: 1. an arbitrary description of a high quality and sharp digital image, or lower quality and less sharp digital image; 2. a designation of overall file size as well as width x height pixel dimensions; 3. a rough indication of the photo’s purpose, hi-res for large prints, large display size, or publication purposes, and lo-res for social media, emailing, thumbnails, profile shots, and proofing purposes.
+The terms may refer to one or more things: 1. an arbitrary description of a high quality and sharp digital image, or a low quality, less sharp, or chunky pixellated digital image; 2. a designation of overall kilobyte/megabyte file size as well as width x height pixel or inch dimensions; 3. a rough indication of the photo’s purpose, hi-res for large prints, large display size, or publication purposes, and lo-res for social media, emailing, thumbnails, profile shots, and proofing purposes.

 Three thoughts to consider: 1.
 You know your wardrobe best.
 If you have a favorite outfit that you think you look really good in, wear it, and you will look good; 2.
 How are you going to use the photo, where will it appear, and who will see it?
 Use answers to those as your guide; 3.
 Do you have any corporate or professional guidelines to follow?; 4.
 It rarely hurts to dress up a notch or two; 5.
 Bring more than one outfit or top to the shoot and we can figure out which will look best here at the studio.